tomhealy1/Numpy-random/README.md

 * Scipy (scipy.stats) - An additional numerical package (some extra distributions exist in Scipy)

-* Seaborn - An additional data visuaisation package
+* Seaborn - An additional data visualisation package

 ## Instructions: